goferito/node-bing-api/README.md

 *Moderate level should not include results with sexually explicit images or videos, but may include sexually explicit text.*

+## Running Tests
+In order to run the tests, the integration tests require to create a `secrets.js` file from the provided `secrets.js.example` example, and fill it in with a valid access key.

+Then just `mocha`.

 ## License